Corrector Yui: Miscellaneous

-Originally, an outfit for online avator that I.R. upgraded to the physical strength and agility.
-By downloading their own Basic Element Suit, Yui (and Haruna, Ai) can hide their own identities, and to make others believe that they are softwares.
-In the 2nd season, Professor Inukai adopted it for Corrector's uniform and installed to Yui's ComCon.
-Besides, by installing a Correctors software's power, Yui (and Haruna, Ai) can transform into Element Suits of Wind, Fire, Water, and Earth.
-In the time, if they install more than one power, still be in Basic Element Suit, they gain pounds and lost agility for an increase in the amount of avatar's data.
+Originally an outfit for online avatars that I.R. upgraded for physical strength and agility.
+By downloading their own Basic Element Suit, Yui, Haruna, and Ai can hide their identities and make others believe that they are softwares.
+In the second season, Professor Inukai adopted the Suit for Corrector's uniform and installed it to Yui's ComCon.
+By installing a Correctors software's power, Yui, Haruna, and Ai can transform into the Element Suits of Wind, Fire, Water, and Earth.
+If they install more than one power while still using the Basic Element Suit, they gain pounds and lose agility for an increase in the amount of avatar's data.